-Only a small group of officials who need to know will typically be told about the complaint, including but not limited to: Division of Student Affairs, Human Resources, Spring Hill College Public Safety, the Behavioral Intervention/Threat Assessment Team.
+Only a small group of officials who need to know will typically be told about the complaint, including but not limited to: Student Conduct Office, Office of Residential Life, Human Resources, Spring Hill College Public Safety, the Behavioral Assessment and InterventionTeam.

-Information will be shared as necessary with Investigators, Hearing Panel members/Decision-makers, witnesses, and the parties.
+Information will be shared as necessary with Investigators, Decision-makers, witnesses, and the parties.
 The circle of people with this knowledge will be kept as tight as possible to preserve the parties' rights and privacy.